mohitpai/journey-optimizer.en/help/using/sms/get-started-sms.md

 Use [!DNL Journey Optimizer] to send text messages to your customers on their mobile devices.
 You can create, personalize, and preview messages in text format from the SMS/MMS editor.

 Text messages can be created and sent in a journey or in a campaign.
-For MMS and SMS, use the SMS action:
+For MMS and SMS, use the SMS action.

-* In a **Journey**: Once you added an SMS activity in your journey, and defined basic settings, use the **[!UICONTROL Actions: SMS]** right pane to create the content for the SMS message.
-[Learn how to create a journey](../building-journeys/journey-gs.md)
+* In a **Journey**.
+Create a journey, add an SMS activity, and define basic settings, then browse to the **[!UICONTROL Actions: SMS]** right pane to create the content for the SMS/MMS message.
+Learn how to create a journey in [this page](../building-journeys/journey-gs.md).

-* In a **Campaign**: Once you created a campaign, select SMS as your action and define basic settings.
-[Learn how to create a campaign](../campaigns/create-campaign.md#configure)
+* In a **Campaign**.
+Create a campaign, select SMS as your action and define basic settings, then edit the message content to define the SMS/MMS message to send.
+Learn how to create a campaign in [this page](../campaigns/create-campaign.md#configure).

 >[!CAUTION]
 >
->MMS are only supported when sending messages with Sinch.
->
-> Adobe Journey Optimizer sends text messages through SMS service providers (or SMS gateway providers).
+> Adobe Journey Optimizer sends text messages through SMS/MMS service providers (or SMS/MMS gateway providers).
 Before creating your SMS/MMS message, configure your service provider for text messages with Journey Optimizer.
 [Learn more](sms-configuration.md).
 >
+> Sending Multimedia Message Service (MMS) is only supported when integrating with **Sinch**.

 <table style="table-layout:fixed"><tr style="border: 0;">
 <td>